CodexUjayer/Discord-RAT/README.md

 - **Live Stream Mic:** Livestream the Computers Microphone to a discord voice channel.
 - **Keylogger:** Log keystrokes and sends them to a Discord channel
 - **TTS:** Play Text To Speech Messages on the Computer
-- **Block Input:** Completely block the users input, Keyboard and Mouse.
+- **Denial of Service:** Completely block the users input, Keyboard and Mouse.
+Or make the screen completely black and let the pointer disappear.
 - **Crash/bsod:** Crash the Computer, with a Forkbomb or a Blue Screen of Death.
 - **Rickroll:** Play a full screen rickroll, you can only escape it with the Power Button or `Ctrl + Alt + Delete`.
 - **Volume Control:** Change the Computers Volume or mute/unmute it.